open/close all folders

 - Foil: To All Might.
 All Might is the highest ranking hero in the world and uses his fame to inspire others while Eraserhead has a slovenly appearance and shuns the spotlight.
 All Might in his prime has incredible strength and stamina where Eraserhead has great skill, but prefers to strike quickly and with the element of surprise as he lacks the endurance for long, protracted battles.
 Lastly, All Might's power empowers him with the strength of many men, and his personality is to build up those who have the desire to do good.
 Eraserhead's Quirk robs others of their powers, and his personality is to tear down those who he feels show no potential.

-- Kindhearted Cat Lover: Illegals showed him with a shopping bag full of cat food and cat care books, implying he's fond of them.
+- Kindhearted Cat Lover: Illegals shows him with a shopping bag full of cat food and cat care books, implying he's fond of them.

 - Lazy Bum: Introduced sleeping on a floor in front of his classroom in a sleeping bag.
 He also often teaches while in said sleeping bag.